Colton Underwood Cracks Joke That Some ‘Bachelor’ Fans Think Is About His Breakup With Cassie Randolph

 First off, I want to say this is one of the hardest things I have had to share as neither one of us is quite ready to talk about it yet.
 However, because our relationship is such a public one, our silence on the matter has been speaking for us.
 Colton and I have broken up, but have decided to remain a part of each others lives.
 With all that we have gone through, we have a special bond that will always be there.
 I love Colton very much and have an enormous amount of respect for him.
 We have both learned and grown so much these past couple years, and will always have each others back.
 Always.

-Bachelor fans have been speculating as to why Colton and Cassie broke up last month.
+Bachelor viewers have been speculating as to why Colton and Cassie broke up last month.
 The former lovebirds seemed closer than ever after quarantining together at Cassie’s parents’ house in Huntington Beach, California.
 Cassie’s clan even took care of Colton when he was diagnosed with COVID-19.

 While Colton gave Cassie his final rose on last year’s Bachelor finale, he did not propose to her and the couple’s relationship moved very slowly.
 In March, Colton teased in his memoir The First Time: Finding Myself and Looking for Love that he and Cassie hoped to get engaged sometime this year.